algorandlabs/smart-asa/README.md

 2. If the user account is _frozen_ or the whole _Underlying ASA_ is _frozen_, then the `close_to` MUST be the Smart ASA Creator (Smart ASA App);
 3. If the `close_to` account is not the Smart ASA Creator, then it MUST opted-in to the Smart ASA.

-> For Smart ASA `default_frozen = False`, a freezed malicious user could close-out and opt-in again to change is `frozen` state.
-Checking the Smart ASA holdings before approving a close-out addresses this issue.

 ```json
 {
   "name": "asset_app_closeout",